Mikyan0207/M-MOB-900-Flutter/README.md

 <br>

 ### image_cropper: ^3.0.0
 A Flutter plugin for Android, iOS and Web supports cropping images.
-This plugin is based on three different native libraries so it comes with different UI between these platforms.
+This plugin is based on three different native libraries, so it comes with different UI between these platforms.
 <br><br>
 [Link](https://pub.dev/packages/image_cropper)